 The Goal of the Alfalfa Fire Districts burn policy is to support the need of the community to do open outdoor burning and to assist everyone in safe burning.

-- Field/ditch-CLOSED.
+- Field/ditch-No permit required-OPEN.
 Please let the AFD know if you are going do this type of burning.
 We can help you with a burn plan.

 - Agricultural ( cereal grain residue or grass seed) This type of burn needs a permit from the Oregon Department of Agriculture.